microchip-pic-avr-examples/avr128da48-cnano-adc-window-comparator-mplab/README.md

   <br><img src="images/Program_Set_as_Main_Project.PNG" width="400">

 4. Clean and build the `Example_Project.X` project:
-  <br>Right click on the `Example_Project.X` project and select Clean and Build.
+  <br>Right click the `Example_Project.X` project and select Clean and Build.
   <br><img src="images/Program_Clean_and_Build.PNG" width="400">

 5. Select AVRxxxxx Curiosity Nano in the Connected Hardware Tool section of the project settings:
   <br>Right click on the project and click Properties.
-  <br>Click on the arrow under the Connected Hardware Tool.
+  <br>Click the arrow under the Connected Hardware Tool.
   <br>Select the AVRxxxxx Curiosity Nano by clicking on the SN.
   <br>Click **Apply** and then **OK**.
   <br><img src="images/Program_Tool_Selection.PNG" width="600">

 6. Program the project to the board:
-  <br>Right click on the project and then Make and Program Device.
+  <br>Right click the project and then Make and Program Device.
   <br><img src="images/Program_Make_and_Program_Device.PNG" width="600">

 <br>